I am often asked if a student should re-take the LSAT.

 - After you re-take the tests, any reports that go out to Law Schools will include all the tests you have taken.
 Check with your schools (usually on their websites) to see if they average your scores or take the highest one.
 Even schools that average scores can occaisionally be persuaded to take your highest if there were special circumstances at the time of your lower scored LSAT.
 Law schools are increasingly taking the highest reported LSAT score for applicants as it helps their law school rankings when they report the average LSAT of their admitted students.

-– You should also consider the delay of re-taking the LSAT on your applications to law school.
+- You should also consider the delay of re-taking the LSAT on your applications to law school.
 Many schools admit students on a rolling basis so it is actually easier to get in if you apply earlier.
 What you can do is apply with your lower score to take advantage of the rolling admissions and then if you get a higher score alert the school and have another shot at admission.
 Some people will get accepted to a school that is not their first choice based on their initial LSAT score.
 At this point you can take the LSAT again, stress free because you know you are already accepted to one school.
 Then, if you second score is higher, you might get into the school of your choice.
-Stress is a very significant factor in how students perform on the actual LSAT so whatever you can do to reduce or elminiate stress is a good thing!
+Stress is a very significant factor in how students perform on the actual LSAT so whatever you can do to reduce or eliminate stress is a good thing!

 If you do decide to re-take the LSAT, make sure to let your school know about your new score.
 Law Services does not automatically update the schools, you need to make sure your new score gets to them.